 Scholarships and Grants

 CIELO recognizes the critical need for qualified personnel in the medical field who not only speak the language but are personally familiar with the culture of people who are of Latino descent.
-In our effort to fulfill this need, we support and are developing the following two scholarship programs.
+In our effort to fulfill this need, we support the following scholarship program.

 We also participate in supporting and selecting the Culturally Integrated Education for Latinos Organization (CIELO) Medical Scholarship Fund, a separate scholarship program that is organized under the Community Foundation for the Land of Lincoln (CFLL), a 501(c) (3) foundation.
 This scholarship program awards a scholarship to Latinos from central Illinois who are attending a medical school that is based in Sangamon County, Illinois.
 Funding for this scholarship is provided by a fund supported by CIELO through the CFLL.
 The foundation has established the selection criteria and the application process.
 Our participation in this program is limited to recommending members to the selection committee who participate in the review of applications and recommend recipients to receive an award.
 The CFLL foundation scholarship committee makes the final determination.
 The foundation handles all funding and the distribution of funds for this scholarship program.